BARN BUDDY PROGRAM

-The Wenatchee Valley Humane Society is pleased to announce our Barn Buddy Program.
-We are looking for cat lovers who have a barn or other secure outdoor structure and are interested in adopting cats that are not suitable for life inside of a house or are unhappy living inside.
+Wenatchee Valley Humane Society’s Barn Buddy Program is designed for the cat lover who has a barn or other secure outdoor structure and is interested in adopting cats that are not suitable for life inside of a house or are unhappy living inside.
 Cat temperaments range from feral to friendly.
-This program is designed to find homes for cats that have traditionally been deemed un-adoptable through our “normal” adoption procedures.
+This program is designed to find homes for cats that have traditionally been deemed unadoptable through our standard adoption procedures.

 If you have a safe, warm barn and would like to adopt barn cats, please fill out and return the Barn Buddy Application to email@example.com.
 We are developing a waiting list of people to call when we have such cats come into the shelter.
 You may also mail or fax your application to: